aws/s2n-tls/docs/usage-guide/topics/ch05-config.md

 # Configuring the Connection

-Users start by building a config.
-In the general case, there will be one config per server.
-This involves loading the certificate, configuring session resumption, etc. Users should configure an `s2n_config` before associating any `s2n_connection` objects with it.

-`s2n_config` objects are used to change the default settings of a s2n-tls connection.
-Use `s2n_config_new()` to create a new config object.
+Users start by building a config. `s2n_config` objects are used to change the default settings of a s2n-tls connection, such as loading the certificate, configuring session resumption, etc. Use `s2n_config_new()` to create a new config object.
 To associate a config with a connection call `s2n_connection_set_config()`.
-A config should not be altered once it is associated with a connection as this will produce undefined behavior.
+Users should complete all configurations before establishing any connection, and the config should not be altered once it is associated with a connection as this will produce undefined behavior.
 It is not necessary to create a config object per connection; one config object should be used for many connections.
 Call `s2n_config_free()` to free the object when no longer needed. _Only_ free the config object when all connections using it have been freed.

 Calling `s2n_config_new()` can have a performance cost during config creation due to loading default system certificates into the trust store (see [Configuring the Trust Store](./ch09-certificates.md#configuring-the-trust-store)).